Benjanim/shortner/README.md

-# puny.li - A Full Stack URL Shortener
+# stutern - URL Shortener

 A simple full stack app for creating short urls like bit.ly